gammazero/nexus/README.md

 <img src="https://github.com/gammazero/nexus/raw/master/doc/n-logo2.png" align="left" hspace="10" vspace="6">

-**nexus** is a [WAMP](http://wamp-proto.org/) v2 router library and client library, and a router service, that implements most of the features defined in the advanced profile.
+**nexus** is a [WAMP](http://wamp-proto.org/) v2 router library, client library, and a router service, that implements most of the features defined in the advanced profile.
 The nexus project is written in [Go](http://golang.org/) and designed for highly concurrent asynchronous I/O.  The nexus router provides extended functionality, and router and client interoperate with other WAMP implementations.

 ## Full Documentation